MathewStylianidis/Bi-TiFGAN---TensorFlow-1.14/README.md

 This repository contains work done for my Master's thesis in the Machine Learning program in KTH.
 The work is based on and extends the TiFGAN architecture available at https://github.com/tifgan/stftGAN.
 The topic of the thesis was unsupervised representation learning and the final title was "Instability of a bi-directional TiFGAN in unsupervised speech representation learning".

 The TiFGAN architecture is extended to a bi-directional Wasserstein GAN and then evaluated in representation learning.
 This repository contains code with instructions for the following:
-* Downloading the data
+1. Downloading the data
-* Data pre-processing
+2. Data pre-processing
-* BiTiFGAN training
+3. BiTiFGAN training
-* Evaluation of learned representations over training time using a Logistic Regression or Random Forest model
+4. Evaluation of learned representations over training time using a Logistic Regression or Random Forest model
-* Training and evaluation with baseline feature sets such as MFCC, FBANK or TiFGAN spectrogram features.
+5. Training and evaluation with baseline feature sets such as MFCC, FBANK or TiFGAN spectrogram features.
-* Generating samples using a TiFGAN or BiTiFGAN generator
+6. Generating samples using a TiFGAN or BiTiFGAN generator
-* Evaluating the latent variable or spectrogram reconstruction loss over time for BiTiFGAN
+7. Evaluate BiTiFGAN latent variable mean absolute reconstruction error over time
+8. Evaluate BiTiFGAN spectrogram mean absolute reconstruction error over time
-* Extracting and evaluating features using a TiFGAN discriminator
+9. Extract and evaluate TiFGAN discriminator features for a dataset
-* Training a post-hoc encoder
+10. Training a post-hoc encoder
-* Extracting and evaluating features using the post-hoc encoder
+11. Extracting and evaluating features using the post-hoc encoder
-* Extracting features for BiTiFGAN encoder
+12. Extracting features for BiTiFGAN encoder
-* Qualitative evaluation of BiTiFGAN encoder
+13. Qualitative evaluation of BiTiFGAN or TiFGAN post-hoc encoder visualizing reconstructions

-### Download data
+### 1. Download data

 You can download the SpeechCommands dataset from [https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) and the CREMA-D dataset from [https://github.com/CheyneyComputerScience/CREMA-D](https://github.com/CheyneyComputerScience/CREMA-D).

-### 1. Preprocessing steps
+### 2. Data pre-processing

 1. **Split the dataset in training and test dataset using a text file with all the test files**